evidentlyai/evidently/docs/book/reference/all-metrics.md

 <summary>Text Overview Preset</summary>

 `TextOverviewPreset()` provides a summary for a single or multiple text columns.
-Text columns (inputs and/or outputs) are required.
+Text columns are required.

 **Comoposition**:
 * `ColumnSummaryMetric()` for text descriptors for all columns.
 Descriptors included: